Our Story

 I joined GAATW Canada’s Board because I am passionate about transformative work within systems and fully believe being a shit disturber is an act of love.

-Annual Reports & Financial Statements
+Annual Reports, Strategic Plans & Financial Statements